THE GREAT EASTER VIGIL IS THE MOST MOMENTOUS LITURGY IN THE ROMAN CATHOLIC CHURCH.

-Garden Grove, Calif., (March 2, 2016) – The Most Rev. Kevin Vann, Bishop of Orange, will baptize the elect and accept candidates into full communion in the Roman Catholic Church during the Great Easter Vigil held at Holy Family Cathedral in Orange, March 26, 2016 at 7:45 p.m.
-Across the Diocese of Orange nearly 1,000 people will be baptized and more than 600 baptized candidates will be received into full communion.
+– The Most Rev. Kevin Vann, Bishop of Orange, will baptize the elect and accept candidates into full communion in the Roman Catholic Church during the Great Easter Vigil held at Holy Family Cathedral in Orange, April 4, 2015 at 7:45 p.m.
+Across the Diocese of Orange nearly 1,000 people will be baptized and more than 550 baptized candidates will be received in-to full communion during these sacred rites.
 “We are blessed as a Diocese to baptize so many new Catholics on this Holy Saturday.
 This ceremony is the Church’s most significant vigil and is the climax of the liturgical year,” said Bishop Vann.

 After the Liturgy of the Word, the third part of the vigil takes place.
 All elect and candidates for entrance into the church join with the congregation in invoking the saints by means of an ancient litany.
 The Bishop will then bless the water within the baptismal font in preparation for the baptisms.
 The group will then be asked by Bishop Vann to renounce sin and profess their faith in Christ.
 Once this portion of the ceremony is concluded the elect are initiated into the Church as they are baptized within the font.
 Baptism is a sacramental entry into Christian life and the beginning of a journey to God.
 The water identifies the believer with the Holy Trinity – Father, Son and Holy Spirit– and the believer with Christ in His death, burial and resurrection and is an act of obedience for the believer.
 After the Elect are baptized, Bishop Vann will sprinkle the attending parishioners with the recently blessed baptismal water.